 Therefore, each seat is considered to be safe.
 Our testing is designed to the same specifications as those used by the National Highway Traffic Safety Administration (NHTSA), so we could provide a true side-by-side comparison for each seat.
 Some seats, including the Marathon, have test results that indicate an additional margin of protection with G-force recordings that are significantly lower than the maximum allowable amount, and lower than much of the competition.

-The Evenflo Tribute LX sensor recorded the lowest amount of G forces in the head sensor during crash testing than any of the other products in this review.
-The Clek Foonf has the lowest amount of G forces recorded for the chest sensor for the products in this review.
-The Marathon has the second lowest head G forces and the third lowest chest G forces for the group.
+The Evenflo Tribute LX sensor recorded the lowest amount of G-forces in the head sensor during crash testing than any of the other products in this review.
+The Clek Foonf has the lowest level of G-forces recorded for the chest sensor in our review.
+The Marathon has the second lowest head G-forces and the third lowest chest G-forces for the group.

 Ease of Install - LATCH

 The Marathon earned a 9 of 10 for ease of installation using the LATCH system.
 The Marathon tied with the Roundabout with essentially the identical LATCH system, and the Chicco NextFit that sports what the manufacturer calls "SuperCinch".